 It can also cause symptoms like:

-Ghee has little to no casein or lactose, meaning even dairy-sensitive people can usually consume it.
-It blends into Bulletproof Coffee well and is a decent substitute for butter in most of the recipes, although it’s oilier than butter and may change the texture of a dish slightly.
+Also, it is a decent substitute for butter in most of the butter-recipes although it’s oilier than butter and may change the texture of a dish slightly.

-If you do prepare bulletproof coffee with ghee, certainly it won’t foam the way butter does so your expectation for getting a frothy latte top my not come true.
-But still its tasty and energetic, may be better than butter made variety.
+If you do prepare bulletproof coffee with ghee butter, certainly it won’t foam the way butter does so your expectation for getting a frothy latte top may not come true.

 Ghee vs. Butter: What’s the Difference?

 Ghee can be used in different recipes that need solid fats, such as butter or coconut oil.
-However, ghee offers slightly nutty taste, which may enhance flavor of cooking —in a different way.
+However, ghee butter offers a slightly nutty taste, which may enhance the flavor of cooking —in a different way.

-In order to enjoy best Keto benefit, you should use pure ghee in your diet.
-Rather you should prefer grass fed ghee in your diet.
-But you may wonder where to buy ghee that is pure in quality that you can rely?
+In order to enjoy the best Keto benefits, you should use pure ghee butter in your diet.
+Rather you should prefer grass-fed ghee in your diet.
+But you may wonder where to buy ghee that is pure in quality that you can rely upon?

-You can buy Milkio, the New Zealand made grass fed ghee, which is declared pure.
-The organic ghee contains up to 64% good fat and it is 100% free from adulteration.
-Milkio ghee is available online for purchase and it is available is some regular outlets too for offline purchase.
+You can buy Milkio, which is declared pure by the USDA.
+The organic ghee contains up to 64% good fat and is 100% free from adulteration.
+Milkio ghee is available online for purchase and it is available in some regular outlets too for offline purchase.

 Milkio Grass-fed ghee is a premium quality ghee made in New Zealand.
 Unsalted butter cooked from 100% grass-fed cow milk is used as raw materials and an authentic ghee-making process is used for making Milkio Organic cow ghee.

 The organic and non-GMO claim of Milkio Ghee is approved by BioGro, New Zealand.
 Only organic and grass-fed quality unsalted butter is used for making Milkio grass fed Ghee.